Chemistry only

 The procedure to test these two substances for the presence of a C=C double bond is as follows:

-This is shown in the drawing below:
+This is shown in the drawing below along with the results of the test:

 In the boiling tube containing the bromine water and cyclohexane in the image above the two layers are shown coloured red orange due to the presence of dissolved bromine in each layer.
 However if the boiling tube is left to stand eventually any dissolved bromine in the aqueous layer will move into the organic cyclohexane layer simply because it is more soluble in the organic cyclohexane layer.
 This is outlined in the image below: